Meet Our Team

-A keen gym enthusiast, Gregg also enjoy integrating advice about strength and conditioning training and nutrition into his treatment approach where applicable.
+A keen gym enthusiast, Gregg also enjoys integrating advice about strength and conditioning training and nutrition into his treatment approach where applicable.

 He is a full member of HCPC and Chartered Society of Physiotherapy.
-Besides going to the gym, Gregg also enjoys a game of golf and currently plays off handicap of 4.
+Besides going to the gym, Gregg also enjoys a game of golf and spending time with his family and friends.